swissup/swissup.github.io/m2/argento/customization/boxed-full-width-and-standard-layout-types.md

 @product-grid-items-per-row-layout-2-screen-l | 5
 @product-grid-items-per-row-layout-3-screen-l | 4

-Put these variables into `_argento_custom.less` file and run static content deploy command according to [custom css tutorial](../custom-css/#example).
+Put these variables into the `_argento_custom.less` file and run the static content deploy command according to [custom css tutorial](../custom-css/#example).

-**You will also need to update homepage slider width, easybanner images, easycategory and highlight widgets columns count.** See details in [homepage content](../homepage-content/) article.
+**You will also need to update homepage slider width, easybanner images, easycategory and highlight widgets columns count.** See details in the [homepage content](../homepage-content/) article.

-> Make sure, that you don't use [theme editor](../theme-editor/) layout section
+> Make sure that you don't use the [theme editor](../theme-editor/) layout section
 > in order to use layout less variables in `_argento_custom.less`